 Useful resources to help people lead independent, fulfilling lives

-Fortunately, there are an increasing number of tools & organisations which mean that your Mum can continue to be independent for as long as possible; and, crucially, enjoy those things she loves which are so vital to her wellbeing, emotional and phsyical.
+Fortunately, there are an increasing number of tools & organisations which mean that your loved ones can continue to be independent for as long as possible; and, crucially, enjoy those things she loves which are so vital to her wellbeing, emotional and phsyical.

-Wiltshire Farm Foods If your loved one is recovering from surgery or just out of hospital, if they are living on her own and finding cooking & shopping more difficult, then WIltshire Farm Foods could help ensure that your loved one gets quality meals and give you peace of mind.
+If your loved one is recovering from surgery or just out of hospital, if they are living on her own and finding cooking & shopping more difficult, then Wiltshire Farm Foods could help ensure that your loved one gets quality meals and give you peace of mind.
 From hearty, traditional favourites such as roasts & stews, to more exotic dishes such as Coq au Vin and Fillet of Trout with Prawns, from yummy desserts such as cheesecakes & trifles, plus soups, they will have plenty to choose from.
 Lots of special diets are catered for.
-You can discuss their menu choices on the phone & order on-line - knowing that a friendly driver (who has been CRB checked) will deliver straight to their door.
+You can discuss their menu choices on the phone & order on-line - knowing that a friendly driver will deliver straight to their door.
 Click here to go to Wiltshire Farm Foods.

-Assistance Dogs UK Assistance dogs are trained to help people with disabilities (visual, hearing, mobility and medical).
+Assistance dogs are trained to help people with disabilities (visual, hearing, mobility and medical).
 The support, confidence, love and practical help these dogs give their partners is truly fantastic, helping them fulfil far more independent lives.
 The dogs also give their partners' families greater peace of mind, as they know that there is someone special on hand to help their loved ones.
 Why not see how you can help get involved with Assistance Dogs?
 They include organisations such as Guide Dogs, Hearing Dogs for the Deaf, Canine Partners, Dog A.I.D., Dogs for Good, Medical Detection Dogs and Support Dogs,

 There's nothing like the bond between an elderly person and their pet.
 The pet may be the only person they talk to all day.
 They may be the last link with a loved partner.
 So if an elderly person is finding pet care difficult, contact the Cinnamon Trust.
 They have a nationwide network of volunteers who will go into private and care homes ot help with pet care activities such as dog walking.
 It offers these services only to the elderly and terminally ill.
 It also has a database of care homes which will take elderly relatives and their pet in.
 They have a huge number on their list throughout the UK and it's growing.
 So if the time has come for your parents to move into a home, and of course they don't want to be parted with their beloved pet, contact the Cinnamon Trust